The Knog Blinder Road R70 is perhaps one of the most reliable bike rear lights on the market today that I’ve had the opportunity to use.

 It also comes with an in-built memory where the light remembers the last light mode you were on.
 However, this gets cleared off each time you charge it.

-Knog have done good job by offering you 2 easy-to-attach rubber straps (long and short) that you can use on seatposts of various sizes from 22 to 32mm in diameter.
+Knog has done a good job by offering you 3 easy-to-attach rubber straps (long and short) that you can use on seatposts of various sizes from 22 to 32mm in diameter.

 And yes, it’s also compatible with aero seatposts.
 You can easily swap the rubber straps without much hassle.